Dusk Beyond the End of the World: Production and release

 Produced by P.A.
 Works for its 25th anniversary, the series is directed and written by Naokatsu Tsuda, with Tsuda also handling series composition, featuring original character designs by Midori Tayama, animation character designs by Yoshiko Saitō, and music by Masahiro Tokuda.
-It premiered on September 26, 2025, on the Super Animeism Turbo programming block on all JNN affiliates, including MBS and TBS.
-The opening theme song is "Platform", performed by Uru, while the ending theme song is "Two Of Us", alongside Episode 0's ending theme song "Hoshi Tsumugi" (星紡ぎ), both performed by Hana Hope.
+It aired from September 26 to December 19, 2025, on the Super Animeism Turbo programming block on all JNN affiliates, including MBS and TBS.
+The opening theme song is "Platform", performed by Uru, while the ending theme song is "Two of Us", alongside Episode 0's ending theme song "Hoshi Tsumugi" (星紡ぎ), both performed by Hana Hope.
 Sentai Filmworks licensed the series in North America for streaming on Hidive.
 Tropics Entertainment licensed the series in Southeast Asia for streaming on Tropics Anime Asia YouTube channel.

 Episodes

-Note: Hidive and Tropics Anime Asia provide different translations of the episode titles, listed by the translated title as shown in Hidive, followed by what is shown on the Tropics Anime Asia YouTube channel.
+Note: Hidive and Tropics Anime Asia provide different translations of the episode titles.
+As such, the English titles are listed by the translated titles as shown respectively.